 6. Envisage, design and produce professional promotional material relevant to their field

 7. Develop an understanding of professional arts practice internationally.

 This course will build on and extend in a very focused way, the skills students gain through other aspects of their studies in the creative arts.
 The course will provide an environment in which students can focus on the issues they will face once they engage with Australia's current business and cultural conditions outside of the art school environment.

 The course will cover fields such as: Negotiating the Art World, Basic Business Tools, Taxation and Financial services, Public Relations, Networking, Law, Health and Safety, Technologies and Online Presence, Site Visits, Community and Government, Exhibition, Studio and Residency experience.

 This course is only available to students enrolled in Bachelor of Fine Art or Bachelor of Teaching (Secondary)/Bachelor of Fine Art or Bachelor of Teaching (Fine Art) (Honours) programs.

-Proposal / Plan: Career Analysis and Plan
+Proposal / Plan: Personal Professional Plan

 Face to Face On Campus 2 hour(s) per Week for Full Term